 The Bible tells us in 2 Peter 1:21: “Holy men of God spoke as they were moved by the Holy Spirit.”
 Men wrote the Bible, yes, but they were holy men who were guided by the Holy Spirit (also see 2 Timothy 3:16).

-We also know that the Hebrew, Greek and Aramaic manuscripts of the Bible have been translated into numerous translations.The Wycliffe Bible Translation members and their coworkers alone have translated the New Testament into 578 languages.
+We also know that the Hebrew, Greek, and Aramaic manuscripts of the Bible have been translated into numerous translations.The Wycliffe Bible Translators have translated the New Testament into 578 languages.
 But for Dan Brown to continue the popular myth that the Bible we have today is unreliable because it has “evolved” through numerous “additions, and revisions” betrays the fact that Brown is ignorant of the facts surrounding the transmission of the Biblical text or has purposefully thrown the facts aside to advance his own agenda.

 There are two pools of evidence that prove the text of the Bible has been accurately handed down to us: the manuscript evidence and the writings of the church fathers.
 First the manuscript evidence.